hybridgroup/gocv/README.md

 		export CGO_LDFLAGS="-L/usr/local/lib -lopencv_core -lopencv_videoio -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_objdetect -lopencv_calib3d"

 Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.

-Now you should be able to build or run any of the examples:

-		go run ./examples/showinfo.go

-The showinfo.go program should output the following:

-		go-opencv3 version: 0.0.1
-		opencv lib version: 3.3.0

 ### OS X